mgsCatDev/qMetamodelGenError/README.md

 Just a simple project to show an error in querydsl metamodel generation using maven and the @NotNull annotation

-This is a pair of entities related mutually through an interface and an abstract class, using this stack:
+This is a project with an @Entity and a @MappedSuperclass, and this stack:
 - java 21 (OpenJDK Runtime Environment build 21.0.8+9)
 - maven 3.9.10
 - jakarta-persistence 3.1.0